harshima-pt/Data-Visualization-Projects-using-TABLEAU/README.md

 ### Purpose:

 The following serves as a directory of links of interactive and modern dashboards using Tableau.
+##  Note: Please refresh page if images are not loaded!

 [Click here to view all TABLEAU dashboards](https://public.tableau.com/app/profile/fathimathul.harshima.p.t)